Atlanta’s Cultural History as Reflected in a Restroom

 Restrooms can be an unexpected reflection of cultural history.
 From the aqueduct and spring-fed public baths of the Roman Empire to the domed hammams of Turkey, public facilities reveal a society’s attitudes towards hygiene, labor, architecture, and social stratification.
-The newly-restored Women’s Comfort Station is no exception, and Historic Oakland Foundation is excited to announce the grand reveal of the structure at this year’s Sunday in the Park event on September 29th.
+The restored Women’s Comfort Station is no exception.

 The Women’s Comfort Station and the Men’s Comfort Station were both constructed in 1908 to serve as restroom facilities for Oakland Cemetery.
 Comfort stations were common features in public parks in the early twentieth century, but rare in cemeteries.
 Oakland’s comfort stations are believed to be the oldest surviving examples of this type of structure in Atlanta.

 From its material origins, the Women’s Comfort Station tells the story of Atlanta’s built environment and the story of those who built it.
 The Women’s Comfort Station is a load-bearing masonry structure, meaning that the bulk of its support comes from the three layers of brick (called “wythes”) comprising its exterior walls.
 While the outer wythe is a finished buff-colored brick, the inner two are of “common brick”, manufactured locally.
 While the exact source of the Comfort Station’s common brick is currently unknown, brickmaking has a long and often fraught history in Georgia.
 It was predominately African American brick masons that generated brick production in the state, both before and after emancipation, and well into the twentieth century.